The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals.

 Sunset Loop Bar & Grill

-The Denver Nuggets’ personal chef Daniel Young opened the newest Concourse B restaurant in November.
+Once personal chef to the Denver Nuggets, Daniel Young is serving all of Denver—and globetrotters—at Sunset Loop, exclusive to DIA.
 With a focus on using local, healthy ingredients, the restaurant is billed as a “farm-to-gate” experience, sourcing from local purveyors and serving dishes like crispy trout, green chile cheeseburgers, and grilled tofu salads with spicy collard greens and quinoa.
 The light-filled restaurant features a tile mural inspired by Colorado’s sunsets and hiking trails that spans the entire back wall of the bar.
 For those on the go, the restaurant has an adjoining grab-and-go market.
 Near Gate B63

 Voodoo Doughnut